x10xchange/starknet-perpetual/docs/spec.md

 ### Requests

-General component registeration of requests and validate.
+General component registration of requests and validate.
 In charge of approving user requests for Transfer, Withdraw, and Set Public Key flows before the operator can execute them.
 #### Interface

 ```rust